- Navigate to onRecord > Procedures > Grading

 Accessing Course Details

-- Check to see if the Specify Credits per Term check box is checked.
+- Check to see if the Specify Credits Awarded per Term check box is marked

-- Unchecked: The system will divide the total credits evenly between each term the course runs (Ex: a full year, 4 term course, worth 1 total credit will award .25 credits per term for a student).
+- Unmarked: The system will divide the total credits evenly between each term the course runs (Ex: a full year, 4 term course, worth 1 total credit will award .25 credits per term for a student)

-- If Specify credits per term is checked, then the next step is to go to Offer Course to determine if credits were marked when they should be earned.
+- If Specify Credits Awarded per Term is marked, then the next step is to go to Offer Course to determine if credits were marked when they should be earned.

 - In the persona menu, go to onCampus.